 Drain and refill the oil every 20,000 hours or 4 years.
-Each gear motor includes a level plug and drain plug (see Figure 7-12 for example).
+Each gear motor includes a level plug and drain plug (see Figure 7-11 for example).
 Note that the exact location of each plug will vary between motors.

-Figure 7-12: Example of Oil Level Bolt and Oil Drain Bolt Location
+Figure 7-11: Example of Oil Level Bolt and Oil Drain Bolt Location

 The approximate amount of oil is listed in Table 7-4.
-This amount of oil should be enough to reach the oil level bolt.
+Earlier machine models may include a different motor and gearbox that require a different amount of oil.
+For all gearboxes, the amount of oil should be enough to reach the oil level bolt.